-The SunShot Grid Engineering for Accelerated Renewable Energy Deployment (GEARED) program supports increased power system research, development, and analytical capacity while simultaneously growing the expertise of electric utility sector professionals for high penetrations of solar and other distributed energy technologies.
+The SunShot Grid Engineering for Accelerated Renewable Energy Deployment (GEARED) program is a research, training and education framework that grows the expertise and preparedness of current and future electric utility sector professionals so they have the knowledge and skills required to operate our country’s electric grid with high penetrations of solar electricity and other distributed technologies.

 - Location: Knoxville, TN

 - Amount: $4,798,035

 - Project Summary: In 2013, EPRI collaborated with four U.S. universities and seventeen utilities/system operators to establish the GridEd Distributed Technology Training Consortium (DTTC) in the eastern United States.
 This consortium aims to effectively combine utility and industry research with educational expertise in power engineering.
 The project team is empowering new and continuing education students to become not only competent and well informed engineers, but also influence major technological, social, and policy decisions that address critical global energy challenges.
 EPRI received additional funding under the Solar Training and Education for Professionals funding program in 2016, which allowed it to establish a new consortia in the western United States.
 This new consortium, GridEd-West (The Center for Grid Engineering Education in the West), leverages the existing structure, knowledge, and successes from the EPRI-led GridEd-East team, and adds new three new utility partners in California, Arizona and Oregon.
 In addition to GEARED student support at its university partner campuses, EPRI has expanded the number of engineering short courses in service to its large utility member network, re-training utility professionals in cutting edge grid management.